security-summer-school/template-public/_index.md

   It typically consists of the following files:

-  - `Dockerfile`: for creating the Docker container that will run the challenge on the remote system.
+  - `Dockerfile`: for creating the Docker container that will run the challenge on the remote system
   - `docker-compose.yml`: for configuring the Docker containers
   - `Makefile`: the building and running of Docker containers.
     This file should include `common/activity.mk` in most cases, but if a challenge has a different structure it can implement its own Makefile.